cuelee/LTPI/README.md

 ## Input File Formats

-This section describes the required input file formats for the various `LTPI` arguments.

 ### 1. Phenotype Matrix (`--bin`, `--con`)
-The phenotype matrix is a tab-delimited text file with a header.
-The first column represents the individual ID with the column name `IID`.
-Each subsequent column contains trait names as headers, followed by the respective phenotypic values for each individual.
+A tab-delimited text file with the first column labeled `IID` for individual IDs.
+Subsequent columns contain trait names as headers and the corresponding phenotypic values for each individual.

 ### 2. Covariance Matrix (`--gencov`, `--envcov`)
-The covariance matrix is a tab-delimited text file where the first row contains trait IDs, and the remaining rows represent the covariance values.
-For `n` traits, the matrix should be an `n x n` matrix with `n + 1` rows (including the header) and `n` columns.
+A tab-delimited text file where the first row lists trait IDs.
+The remaining rows and columns contain the covariance values, forming an `n x n` matrix for `n` traits, with `n + 1` rows (including the header).

 ### 3. Prevalence File (`--prevalence`)
-The prevalence file is a two-column tab-delimited file with a header.
-The first column, `TID`, contains the trait IDs, and the second column, `prev`, contains the corresponding prevalence values.
+A two-column tab-delimited file.
+The first column, `TID`, contains trait IDs, and the second column, `prev`, contains prevalence values.

 <br><br>